01 of 20

 Go to the Beach

-The No. 1 thing people think of when they think of Maui is the beach, and it's at the top of the must-do list.
+The number one thing people think of when they plan a trip to Maui is the beach.
 There are more than 80 beaches on Maui and 120 miles of coastline.
 The beaches come in sands of gold, black, green, red, and pure, shimmering white.
 And while you're at it, grab a snorkel and mask and commune with turtles and many species of fish.

 The waters of Kapalua, at the north end of Kaanapali Beach (near Black Rock), and in Makena are ideal for snorkeling, especially early in the morning.
 Many hotels rent snorkel gear, or you can rent it from one of the many dive shops around the island.

 Try the ancient sport of kings.
 "Hot-dawg" surfers can test themselves at Slaughterhouse, Hookipa, and Sand Box.
-Novices... can rent boards and sign up for surfing lessons at the hotels, where expert instructors get them up and riding the rollers from the first time out.Continue to 9 of 20 below.
+Novices can rent boards and sign up for surfing lessons at the hotels, where expert instructors get them up and riding the waves from the first time out.Continue to 9 of 20 below.

 09 of 20

 Maui's southern and western coastlines provide abundant opportunities for watching the humpback whales of Hawaii, who are winter visitors.
 Maui is one of the few places in the world where you can watch whales from the shore.

 Among the shoreline sites offering vantage points are Puu Olai at Makena; the hotels of Wailea, Kaanapali, and Kapalua; the Papawai Lookout on the road to Lahaina, near Maalaea Harbor; and the waterfront restaurants in Lahaina.